Last Updated on February 18, 2022 by Mark Ferguson

 The intermediary holds the funds after one property is sold in the 1031 exchange and uses that money to buy the new replacement property.
 When doing a 1031 exchange, the owner must identify the property he is exchanging and declare it before the sale.
 Once the subject property is sold, the investor has 45 days to identify a new property to exchange with the old property.
 Once the new property is identified the investor has 180 days to close on the new property.

-How is the money handled with a 1031 exchange?
+How is the money handled?

 When selling a property and buying a new property in a 1031 exchange, the investor must use all the cash from the sale of his property to buy the new property to avoid paying taxes.
 The new property must cost at least as much as the sale price of the old property to avoid paying taxes as well.
 If the investor does not use all the cash from the sale of his old property or buys a cheaper property, he may have to pay taxes on the unused cash or price difference in the properties.

-The reason the investor has to buy a property that is just as expensive as the property he sold is because liabilities must be considered.
-If you sell a house for $200,000 that has a $100,000 loan and exchange it into a $100,000 house, you still had gain.
+The reason the investor has to buy a property that is just as expensive as the property he sold is that liabilities must be considered.
+If you sell a house for $200,000 that has a $100,000 loan and exchange it into a $100,000 house, you still had a gain.
 You used all of the cash from the first sale to buy the second house, but you also had $100,000 of debt that was paid off.
 That paid off debt can be considered a gain.

 When doing a 1031 exchange, the investor must take title to the new property in the same name as he owned the property being replaced.